 Ingredients

-Lemon – 1 tablespoon juice and 1 small peel
+- 1 tbsp Lemon juice and 1 small peel

-- Rough chop the mint leaves and toss into the processor along with the remaining ingredients.
+- Drain and transfer to a food processor, along with the remaining ingredients.
 Puree until smooth.